advdv/brahms/README.md

 - [x] refactor probing to not probe double samples
 - [x] (fix) make sure its not possible for others to push others node's "self" info
 - [x] finish basic agent implementation

-- [ ] add a general interface to the agent to dissemate messages
+- [x] add a general interface to the agent to dissemate messages
+- [ ] add a simple way to dissemate custom message in brahmsd

 - [ ] add a cellular consensus mechanism on sets
-- [ ] probe only a part of the sampled nodes at a time
+- [ ] probe only a part of the sampled nodes at a time (round-robin, like SWIM)

 - [ ] implement a limited push with a small proof of work
 - [ ] adjust l1 and l2 as the network grobs using an esimate as described [here](https://research.neustar.biz/2012/07/09/sketch-of-the-day-k-minimum-values/)